 While religious texts aren’t reliable as direct sources, they do offer useful context.
 Context which we can then bash against what we know from historical records and archeological digs to hopefully arrive at the truth.

-One of the first attempts in this regard was to date the birth of Jesus using the figure of Herod.
+One of the first attempts in this regard was to date the birth of Jesus using the figure of Herod the Great, a puppet ruler appointed by the Romans to oversee order in Judea.
 In the bible, soon after Herod dies, the new ruler of Judea orders all male infants under two years old in the Bethlehem region (where Jesus was born) to be killed.
 The good news here is that we have a rough timeline for when Herod died: around 4 B.C.
-The bad news is that that’s not a reliable date by any stretch and that the rest of the story seems to be made-up as well.
+The bad news is that that’s not a reliable date by any stretch and that the rest of the story seems to be made up as well.
 Still, if we take these at face value, Jesus was likely born between the years 6 and 4 B.C.

 The story also holds that Jesus’ birth was heralded by a star — the Star of Bethlehem.
 It has been proposed that this star was actually a slow-moving comet, one that Chinese observers recorded around 5 B.C.
 This fits well with our previous estimation, which is a plus, but it also basically boils down to “hey these two events fit so they could be the same”.
 This isn’t necessarily a wrong conclusion, but it definitely isn’t proof.